JakeHendy/jakehendy.github.io/about.md

 # What games do you play?!
 You, you asked.
 Alright.
 I mainly play Counter Strike: Global Offensive.
 I'm (currently) ranked at Supreme Master First Class.
 I've played Battlefield 4 before, hop in to Minecraft every now and again along with Cities: Skylines.

-# Cool, can I come stalk you some place?
+# Cool, where else do you hang out online?
-Well, if you insist.
 My twitter is [@JakeHendy](https://twitter.com/JakeHendy), my GitHub account is [JakeHendy](https://www.github.com/JakeHendy).
-I'll be setting up a LinkedIn at some point.
+I'll be setting up a LinkedIn at some point, if you know me personally.